bloomberg/memray/docs/index.rst

 - 🧵 Works with Python threads.
 - 👽🧵 Works with native-threads (e.g. C++ threads in native extensions)

-``Memray`` can help with the following problems:
+Memray can help with the following problems:

-- Analyze allocations in applications to help reduce memory usage.
+- Analyze allocations in applications to help discover the cause of high memory usage.
 - Find memory leaks.
 - Find hotspots in code which cause a lot of allocations.

 .. note::
-    ``Memray`` only works on Linux and cannot be installed on other platforms.
+    Memray only works on Linux and cannot be installed on other platforms.

 .. toctree::